The best NZB indexing websites make it simple and easy to search Usenet groups for files, threads, and downloads.

-If you're reading this article, you already know all about Usenet Newsgroups, the internet’s oldest social network.
+Usenet Newsgroups (opens in new tab) are the internet’s oldest social network.
 It’s the most free-flowing online platform for discussion and content discovery for a reason.
 It’s not controlled by any one company or organization.
 It’s truly people-powered social media.

 Because of the decentralized nature of Usenet, there have been lots of technologies developed over the decades to make Usenet more accessible.
 It can all be a bit confusing, but there are three elements you need to set yourself up to enjoy Usenet.

-Access to the raw Usenet data: Here are TechRadar’s picks for Best Usenet Providers
+Access to the raw Usenet data: Here are TechRadar’s picks for best Usenet Providers (opens in new tab) (Tip: more retention means access to more articles, better search results, and better download completion).

 A Usenet search Engine: The index that organizes and presents Usenet data, which is where NZB indexing websites come in.
 These are the dedicated search tools to make it easier to find specific discussion threads or files.